 The mystery man arrives

-Paddy sighed and unbuckled his seatbelt.
+The passenger rolled his eyes, then unbuckled his seatbelt.
 ‘Just pop the boot, pops.’

 He had barely slammed the boot when the taxi screeched away, leaving behind a stink of exhaust fumes.

-His ponytail swished when he looked around.
+His ponytail swished from side to side when he looked around.

 Where was everyone?